Louis Litif: Criminal career

-The Jimmy sent Alan Thistle... to talk to Lip in the hospital.
+Then Jimmy sent Alan Thistle... to talk to Lip in the hospital.
 Thistle persuaded Lip not to testify against Louie and everything was dropped.
 After all, Louie was also a good moneymaker.
 No reason to send a profitable bookmaker away for attempted murder.
 A few days later, however, Louie decided he wanted to kill Alan Thistle for no other reason than he just didn't like him.
 But Jimmy told him he couldn't.
 "He just talked the kid out of pressing charges against you and now you want to kill him?"
 Jimmy said, "He did you a favor."
 And that was the end of that.

 The murders of Matera and Conrad

 According to Kevin Weeks Litif began stealing from his partners in the bookmaking operation and using the money to traffic cocaine.
 To the fury of Bulger, Litif refused to pay a cut of the profits.
 Litif also became addicted to the drugs he was selling.